Willis Carto: Liberty Lobby, Yockey, and publications (1950s–1960s)

 Carto ran a group called "Youth for George Wallace" to aid the third party presidential campaign of George Wallace in 1968.
 When the campaign failed, he converted what remained of the Youth for George Wallace organization into the National Youth Alliance.
-As National Chairman for the group, Carto recruited William Luther Pierce, who later became known for writing The Turner Diaries.
-Carto eventually lost control of the National Youth Alliance to Pierce who transformed it into the National Alliance, a white nationalist and white separatist political organization.
+As National Chairman for the group, Carto recruited William Luther Pierce.
+Carto eventually lost control of the National Youth Alliance and its magazine Attack! to Pierce who transformed it into the National Alliance, a white nationalist and white separatist political organization.